-Our silence is tacit support for violence and our lack of objectivity is apparently worth more than the lives of the innocent.
+Our silence is tacit support for violence and our right to air our grievances is apparently worth more than innocent lives.
 Buhari was silent.
 And I will not forget that.
 I will never forget that.
 Neither should you.
-There is no human saint, but neither should we be forgetful in the face of the trivialisation of human life.
+No human is a saint, but neither should we be forgetful in the face of the trivialisation of human life.
+When you want to lead a country, you must aim to be a leader for ALL the country or you do not lead at all.
 We cannot forget that some people stood by while young lives burned.
 But most of all let us remember, that hate will always, always destroy and love will always deliver.
 May man terrify no more.

 I wrote the second part of this in 2001, thinking of the holocaust, apartheid, slavery and genocide as the worst of humanity.
-But as more human lives are lost, i cannot remain silent.
+But as more human lives are lost, I keep writing.
 The nature of humanity never seems to change….

 For Okeoma, Obinna, Precious, Seun and all the Innocent